 A mixed method comparative study of the bicycle sharing revolution

-Between November 2012 and October 2016 I researched bicycle sharing systems in Europe and North America, focusing on the politics that surround bike share development and measures of success.
-Succinctly, my findings discuss how investing in cycling infrastructure is a more effective investment to achieve the goals that are currently used to promote bikeshare systems.
+Between November 2012 and October 2016 I completed my PhD at the Universities of Luxembourg and Louvain-la-Neuve on bicycle sharing systems (BSS) in Europe and North America, focusing on the data BSS generate, how and why they are rebalanced as they are, and, finally the politics that surround BSS deploymentsand measures of success.
+Succinctly, my findings describe how investing in cycling infrastructure is a more effective and just investment to achieve the goals that are currently used to promote BSS adoption or success.

 Sustainability and social change

 My research experience has revolved around communicating the impacts individuals can have on the quality and quantity of their surroundings.
 I believe that there are many challenges that need to be addressed to improve everyone’s quality of life.
 I strongly believe that the biggest boost to healthy physical and mental living starts at the local planning level with the integration of multiple transportation systems, employment, services, community spaces that encourage varied social interaction and appropriately sized efficient (in terms of land use and energy) housing.
 To be clear, urban infrastructure and individual life style changes are required.